made-ml-in-prod-2022/julia_korpusova/README.md

     ├── requirements.txt      <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
+    ├── setup.py           <- makes project pip installable (pip install -e .)
     │
     └── ml_project                  <- Source code for use in this project ├── __init__.py       <- Makes src a Python module
         │
         ├── data              <- Scripts to download or read data